Tizi n'Tichka

-Tizi n'Tichka (ⵜⵉⵣⵉ ⴻⵏ ⵜⵉⵛⴾⴰ; تيزي ن تيشكا) is a mountain pass in Morocco, linking the south-east of Marrakesh to the city of Ouarzazat through the High Atlas mountains.
-It lies above the great Marrakesh plains, and is a gateway to the Sahara Desert.
+Tizi n'Tichka (ⵜⵉⵣⵉ ⴻⵏ ⵜⵉⵛⴾⴰ; تيزي ن تيشكا) is a mountain pass in Morocco, linking the south-east of Marrakesh to the city of Ouarzazate through the High Atlas mountains.
+It lies above the great Marrakesh plains, and is a gateway to the Sahara.

 Climate and elevation

 From November through March, snow can often fall on the pass, but it can be warm all year round in the strong sun.
-It has been believed for a long time that it reaches an elevation of 2260 m above the sea level (this is also indicated on a sign at the top of the pass), but a gps-measurement by Hans Mülder on November 30 2022 indicated it is only 2205 m high, which was confirmed by Google Earth, on which the highest altitude of the pass is 2207 m.
+It has been believed for a long time that it reaches an elevation of 2260 m above the sea level (this is also indicated on a sign at the top of the pass), but a gps-measurement by Hans Mülder on 30 November 2022 indicated it is only 2205 m high, which was confirmed by Google Earth, on which the highest altitude of the pass is 2207 m.
 It is the highest major mountain pass in North Africa.
 The road was constructed along the old caravan trail by the French military in 1936, and is now part of National Route 9 (formerly Route P-31).

 Fauna

-The last known wild Barbary lion in Morocco was shot near Tizi-n-Tichka in 1942.
+The last known wild Barbary lion in Morocco was shot near Tizi n'Tichka in 1942.